Simple Lego Boat STEM Challenge to Make Learning Fun

 For this challenge, kids must build a boat that can hold weight WITHOUT capsizing.

-Regardless of which one you choose, kids need a boat that can float and hold weighted items in it.
+Regardless of which one you choose, kids need a boat that floats and can hold weighted items.

 You will need: